Pistolerismo: The Bolshevik three years

 During the year the number of CNT's members increased very fast (from 80,541 in 1918 to 845,805 in 1919) and CNT became the most important trade union in Spain.
 At the same time repressions which followed the Canadenca strike finally allowed the CNT's extremist wing to take control of syndicate's initiatives.
-As a result, Seguì's moderate approach was definitely replaced by targeted killing operations and in few weeks several anarchist action groups borned and adopted violence and murders as political tools.
+As a result, Seguí's moderate approach was definitely replaced by targeted killing operations and in few weeks several anarchist action groups were born and adopted violence and murders as political tools.

-Meanwhile, conservatory sectors and employers observed this situation with growing anxiety.
+Meanwhile, conservative sectors and employers observed this situation with growing anxiety.
 For limiting CNT's activity they decided to create personal armed associations.
 As a consequence, from the beginning of 1919 violence and social clashes increased very fast in many areas of the country.
-In this context an important role was also played by Spanish governments, which tried to stimulate aggressiveness and violence during strikes and protests by sending agitators inside workers organizations, in order to have the excuse for organising brutal repressions.
+In this context an important role was also played by Spanish governments, which tried to stimulate aggressiveness and violence during strikes and protests by sending agitators inside workers organizations, in order to have the excuse for organizing brutal repressions.
 However, this strategy failed and the only consequence was the rise of fight's levels.

 In general, the lack of police forces and governments' weakness in preserving public order pushed an increasing number of private actors to defend their personal interests by the use of arms and violence.
-Political opponents started to be considered as terrible enemies who was necessary to defeat with every possible instruments, including killings.
+Political opponents started to be considered as terrible enemies who it was necessary to defeat with every possible instrument, including killings.
 This attitude produced a dramatic collision between different actors who started to consider deadly violence as a legitimate instrument of struggle.
 Immediately consequences were the death or the wounding of hundreds of people and the deterioration of State's and institution's authority.